 This Swiss army is not the perfect one I would design, but it is the closest I can find besides maybe the Fieldmaster which is more expensive, but which also has scissors.
 It has no corkscrew, which is good because they bite into your hand.

 You can probably find this saw a lot cheaper by shopping around on the web.
 I like mine.
 It is an expensive tool, but if you do a lot of high limbing as I do, it may be worth it.
 It is very long, over 20 feet, though the effective height you can cut even holding it up off the ground is probably only about 20 feet.
-This is a serious tool, but when it comes to limbing 20 feet up for whatever reason, such as to grow better timber, there are not a lot of options to get the job done.
+This is a serious tool, but when it comes to limbing 20 feet up for whatever reason, such as to grow better timber, there are not very many options to get the job done.
 I've very happy with mine.
-Next I learn to climb tall straight trees to limb above 20 feet...
+Next I have to learn to climb tall straight trees so I can limb above 20 feet!
+If I limb my fast growing firs with this, within 5 years or so, I can have perfect cabin logs with no exposed knots.
+In many more years, almost perfect knot free saw logs.
+That's pretty cool.
+More of us should do that.
+BTW, Japanese forestry practices are fascinating.
+They do a lot of limbing early in the tree's life to grow beautiful, knot free timber.

 This is the tripod I use.
 I thought I would list it since people sometimes ask about the gear I use to shoot youtube videos.
 Although not cheap, this is one of the best investments I've made in camera gear. it is very well built and has survived hard use.
-I am not very careful with it, yet it still works well.
-I have gotten lime, dirt, clay and who knows what else on the legs and they still slide smoothly in and out.
-I've had to tighten a couple nuts and machine screws, but that is just basic maintenance.
+I am not very careful with it.
+I have gotten lime, dirt, clay and who knows what else on the legs and they still slide smoothly in and out (edit, pine pitch finally gummed up the legs a little, but they still work lol).
+At this point there is play and loose stuff that needs tightening, which I haven't dug into yet, but I hope everything is adjustable.
 There is one flimsy piece of plastic in the tube that I broke immediately, but the company replaced it no questions asked and now that I know it's there I've never broken it again.
 Watch youtube review for all the features.
-It is extremely adjustable.
-For me the low to the ground features and the fact that the arm comes out and swings around are invaluable.
+It is very versatile.
+For me the low to the ground features and the fact that the arm comes out and swings around are invaluable for shooting hand work and macro shots.
 It is relatively quick to adjust once you get used to it.
 I can get simple rough panning shots with it, but it is not anywhere nearly as smooth as a good video tripod head.
 The upside is that it does all manner of angles and adjusts quickly.
 You can pull off really creative shots moving the camera around as you push the arm in an arc at the same time.
 It might take numerous shots and a steady hand, but it's possible to get moving effects with it.
 If someone was filming me a lot I would probably want them to have a video tripod head, but for me mostly setting up shots and letting them run at all sorts of levels and angles, this tripod works pretty great.

 I've read this book a heck of a lot over the years.
 It used to be a standard reference for me.
 It is well written, well thought out and full of useful information.